 9 Joint or Shared Ownership

-9.1 All persons having a joint or shared ownership in a boat occupying a Club mooring and/or pound space must be a full or student member of the Club, but only one shall be named as the mooring/pound space holder and he/she will be responsible for the payment of all charges and fees.
+9.1 All persons having a joint or shared ownership in a boat occupying a Club mooring and/or pound space must be full voting members of the Club, but only one shall be named as the mooring/pound space holder and he/she will be responsible for the payment of all charges and fees.
 Avoidance of full membership by utilising a Crew or Guest facility may result in disciplinary action by the Club.

-9.2 The transfer of a mooring and or a pound space by the holder to any other member having a joint or shared interest will not be permitted unless the conditions relative to the allocation of mooring and or boat park space are met and authority is obtained from the Committee.
+9.2 The transfer of mooring/pound space by the holder to any other member having a joint or shared interest will not be permitted unless the conditions relative to the allocation of mooring/pound space are met and authority is obtained from the Committee.

 10 Sale or Transfer of Ownership.
 (Please also refer to the Club’s protocol on selling a boat).